fintechstudios/ververica-platform-k8s-operator/README.md

 - `api_savepoints.go`

-There is also a bug that cannot handle an empty Swagger type to represent any type, so you must manually change [`model_any.go`](./ververica-platform-api/model_any.go) to:
+There is also a bug that cannot handle an empty Swagger type to represent the `any` type, so you must manually change [`model_any.go`](./ververica-platform-api/model_any.go) to:

 ```go